opsschool/curriculum/programming_201.rst

 Strictly speaking, there will be cases where the above statement is not true in Ruby.
 For example, in Ruby, functions are not first class objects.
 In some languages like Javascript and Python, functions are first class objects.
-In these languages, a function can be treated like an object, i.e. they have attributes, they can be referenced and passed as parameters etc.
+In these languages, a function can be treated like an object, i.e. they have attributes, they can be referenced and passed as parameters, etc.

 Running Ruby Code
 -----------------

 Ruby scripts are usually text files with ``.rb`` extension.
-You can run your ruby scripts as follows:
+You can run your Ruby scripts as follows:

 .. code-block:: console